wintercms/docs/plugin-updates.md

 <a name="update-process"></a>
 ## Update process

 During an update the system will notify the user about recent changes to plugins, it can also prompt them about [important or breaking changes](#important-updates).
 Any given migration or seed file will only be excuted once after a successful update.
-October executes the update process automatically when any of the following occurs:
+Winter executes the update process automatically when any of the following occurs:

 1. When an administrator signs in to the back-end.
 1. When the system is updated using the update feature in the back-end area.
-1. When the [console command](../console/commands#console-up-command) `php artisan october:up` is called in the command line from the application directory.
+1. When the [console command](../console/commands#console-up-command) `php artisan winter:up` is called in the command line from the application directory.

 > **Note:** The plugin [initialization process](../plugin/registration#routing-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.